Step 1: Application Process

 RSU, Walton Building, WIT, Cork Road, Waterford for institutional signature.
 One signed copy is returned to the company and the other is retained in the researcher's department.

 ext: 2867) using the Invoice Request Form.
-The Finance Department sends this invoice to the researcher.
+The Finance Department sends this invoice to the client and copies the researcher on the e-mail.

 Once the client has paid the deposit and Finance confirm receipt of same, work can then commence on the project.